Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 # My-Udagram-Project

 # Getting Started
-1. Setup Node Environment
+A.Setup Node Environment
 You'll need to create a new node server.
 Open a new terminal within the project directory and run:

-Initialize a new project: npm i run the development server with npm run dev
+1.Initialize a new project: npm i

+2.run the development server with npm run dev

-2. Create a new endpoint in the server.ts file
+B. Create a new endpoint in the server.ts file
 The starter code has a task for you to complete an endpoint in ./src/server.ts which uses query parameter to download an image from a public URL, filter the image, and return the result.

 We've included a few helper functions to handle some of these concepts and we're importing it for you at the top of the ./src/server.ts file.